abuseofnotation/abuseofnotation.github.io/_posts/blog/2018-02-12-pure-reason.md

 * The sense of "uniqueness" of space - the human mind cannot perceive more than one space, more than one universe.
 * Many statements about *geometry*, are considered undisputedly true, without having a proof (for example how do we *know* that space has three dimensions, or that the sum of two sides of a triangle is greater than the third side).
 We cannot deduce this from anywhere, and yet they are too universal for us to say that we obtained them from experience.

 Space is an a priori concept about the world as perceived by us.
 But it is even more than that - it is the medium that enables perception itself: you can imagine an object void of any of its qualities, but not void of space.
-For example, each object has colour but you can imagine an object without its colour, or imagine it without its scent.
+For example, each object has a colour but you can imagine an object without its colour, or imagine it without its scent.
 You can even imagine an object without the concept of time, as you do when doing geometry, but you cannot imagine an object without first positioning it in *the* space.
 Because of this, we may say that space is not only a property of the world *as perceived by us*, but is also somehow a property of the *objective world*.
 In effect, space binds these two worlds together.

 On Time
 ---

-Many, if not most, of the things that we said about space, can also be said about time.
+Many, if not most, of the of the things that we said about space, can also be said about time.
 Like space, it is universal and unique - we can only perceive one timeline, that is, for every two events we can always say that one comes before the other.
 Space and time are the two components that shape our reality - space allows objects to co-exist, and time enables their states to form a succession and thus enables change.

 Unlike space, though, time is not in any way connected to the objective world, and the notion of the existence of one unique timeline is also not objectively true (kudos for Kant for finding that out exactly 124 years before Einstein's theory of special relativity).
 Time is a human-made concept that does not exist in the objective world.
 It is, however, a very important component of our inner, subjective world and it closely related to the idea of self-perception - without the notion of time, the concept of the self won't exist either, because what is the "I" if not the collection of all perceptions experienced throughout my lifetime.